-Mount Shasta Trail is a 10.6 mile moderately trafficked out and back trail located near Mt Shasta, California that features beautiful wild flowers and is rated as moderate.
+Mount Shasta Trail is a 10.6 mile moderately trafficked out and back trail located near Mt Shasta, California that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is best used from April until September.

 Via Avalanche Gulch with optional ski descent An epic two day ascent of a 14,000ft California Volcano.
 This is the standard route up from Bunny Flats with an overnight at the campsites near Lake Helen.
 From there you ascend up the face and then through Red Banks to Misery Hill (the crappy false summit) and then to the true summit with a return via a ski descent either left or right of "the heart".
 I highly suggest doing this trip as a two day climb to get used to the altitude.
 It's a big one!

 We hiked this route last September.
 We start 1am midnight.
 We got all our gear ready.
 It was only half mile & will be in the summit, but we had to turn around due to weather was in favor for us that day, wind & clouds was getting crazy.
 We checked the weather before we go but we just never know, it's changes every second specially you are in the highest altitude.
 Better be safe than sorry! .
 Worse hike I've ever been.
 Better Train yourself & plan before u do this hike.
 Definitely going back to reach the summit.
 View is amazing when u reach to the top!

 Train your face off!
 I once climbed via Avalanche Gulch using crampons and axe.
 This was far preferable over my second trip in the late Summer, climbing via Clear Creek.
 We never hit snow, so the crampons and axe were just extra weight in my pack.
 The loose skree/sand/gravel made for the ol' one step up-half step back climb.
 It was kinda miserable.